justinas/mylang/README.md

 ## Here be dragons

 The code is written for a one-off university project.
+2015 edition of Rust is used,
+although the project still compiles with 1.36.0
+(thank you, Rust stability guarantees!).
-An old (pre 2018 edition) version of Rust is used, the code is not very Rusty and not very nice in general.
+The code is not very Rusty and not very nice in general.

 One test is failing for some reason.
 Can't be arsed to deal with that.